symfony/symfony-docs/cookbook/security/pre_authenticated.rst

 .. note::

     Just like for X509 authentication, you will need to configure a "user provider".
-    See :ref:`the note previous note <cookbook-security-pre-authenticated-user-provider-note>`
+    See :ref:`the previous note <cookbook-security-pre-authenticated-user-provider-note>`
     for more information.